marnikow/docker-scala/README.md

 - [`2.10.6`,`2.10`(2.10.6/Dockerfile)](https://github.com/bigtruedata/docker-scala/blob/master/2.10.6/Dockerfile)

 # Quick Start
 This image provides an specific version of the Scala environment.
 It consists of the Scala REPL (_scala_), the Scala compiler (_scalac_), the Scala class file decoder (_scalap_), and the Scala documentation generation tool (_scaladoc_).
-If not specified any command to execute the `bigtruedata/scala` image (as specified int the follogin example), the Scala REPL will be launched.
+If not specified any command to execute the `bigtruedata/scala` image (as specified in the following example), the Scala REPL will be launched.

 ```sh
 docker run --rm --tty --interactive bigtruedata/scala